Leverage Your Invoices to Get Funds Now

 Many accounts receivable financing companies link directly with a company’s accounts receivable records to provide fast and easy capital for accounts receivable balances.

-Who Qualifies for Invoice Financing?
+Who Qualifies for an Invoice Factoring Loan?

 Any business with a business-to-business model can qualify for invoice financing, as long as they currently have outstanding receivables.
 Progressive billing cycles will not be considered by factoring lenders.